xiang9156/ipop-gvpn-scale-test/README.md

 * up to 3 chords
 * up to 2 on-demand links
 * about 8 in-bound links
-* initializing links have a time-to-live of 60 seconds before it is trimmed
+* initializing links have a time-to-live of 60 seconds before they are trimmed
-* established links have a time-to-live of 30 seconds before it is trimmed
+* established links have a time-to-live of 30 seconds before they are trimmed
 * chords have a time-to-live of 180 seconds before they may be replaced
-* on-demand links have a time-to-live of 60 seconds before it undergoes a threshold test
+* on-demand links have a time-to-live of 60 seconds before they undergoes a threshold test
-* on-demand links have a threshold of 128 transmitted bytes per second before it is trimmed
+* on-demand links have a threshold of 128 transmitted bytes per second before they are trimmed

 To view the IPOP network using the available visualizer, enter ```forward <port>``` within the bash script.